 NeON Arts is a program of the NYC Department of Probation in partnership with Carnegie Hall’s Weill Music Institute.

-Funding for NeON Arts is provided by the Stavros Niarchos Foundation and The Pinkerton Foundation, and The Staten Island Foundation through grants to the Mayor's Fund to Advance New York City.
-Public support is provided by the National Endowment for the Arts and the City of New York through the Department of Cultural Affairs, Council Member Vanessa Gibson and the Mayor's Office for Economic Opportunity, and the NYC Young Men's Initiative.
+Funding for NeON Arts is provided by the Stavros Niarchos Foundation and The Pinkerton Foundation, and The Staten Island Foundation through grants to the Mayor’s Fund to Advance New York City.
+Public support is provided by the National Endowment for the Arts and the City of New York through Council Members Vanessa Gibson and Alicka Ampry-Samuel, the Mayor’s Office for Economic Opportunity, and the NYC Young Men's Initiative.